Er1kKa-Tian/Er1kKa-Tian.github.io/docs/travel/europe/bosnia_and_herzegovina.md

 The first stop is Oxford Gloucester Bus Station where we took the National Express 737 to Gatwick.
 Surprisingly, there were a few other passengers onboard.
 I must complain about the horrible design of seats -- their shape perfectly went against human's spine, which made us extremely uncomfortable during that 2-hour journey.

-Nevertheless, at least the bus was on time, and we went through all the procedures at Gatwick smoothly.
-By 07:45, we already seated on our flight to Sarajevo.

-???+ tip "Wizz Air"
+???+ inline end tip "Wizz Air"

     You need to get everything ready before going to the airport.
 They even charge a fee for printing boarding passes at the airport!

     But you can't ask more considering their ticket fare, right?

-(todo: airport)
+Nevertheless, at least the bus was on time, and we went through all the procedures at Gatwick smoothly.
+By 07:45, we already seated on our flight to Sarajevo.

+The flight was smooth and we got a beautiful glimpse of snow-capped mountains when crossing Switzland.

+As there's no convenient public transportation going from Sarajevo airport to the city centre, we dicided to take a taxi.
+Taxies at the aiport are notoriously known for overcharging tourist, but we had been well prepared for that --- using our carefully preplanned tactics:

 ???+ example "Taxi at Sarajevo Airport"